ulrichwisser/MMM-Widget/README.md

 ```

 ### Tip
-You could have a problem of syntax error, when your script codes are too long and multi-lines.
+You could have a problem of syntax error, when your script codes have too long and multi lines.
-Use these way;
+Use these ways;
 - ES5 Style
 ```javascript
 html: "your very very very very very very \
 long long long long long long script",
 ```

-- ES6 Style
+- ES6 Style (Recommended.
+You don't need to escape quotation and double quotation marks.)
 ```javascript
 html: `your very very very very very very long long long long long long script`,